 Your personal circumstances

 To start with, try answering these questions:

 - Do you have other investments or savings to live on?

-- How long do you want to invest for?
+- When do you plan to retire?
 If you have an existing Scottish Widows pension and are planning to take your pension or any tax-free cash in less than a year from now, call us to discuss your options.
-If you don’t have a pension with us, you can set up a Retirement Account online and then call us when you’re ready to take your money.
+If you don’t have a pension with us, you can set up a Retirement Account online and then call us when you’re ready to take your benefits.

 - What would happen if your pension pot dropped dramatically in value?

 - Are you comfortable with taking some risk to potentially increase growth, or would you rather minimise the risk as much as you can?

 For most people it will be a bit of a balancing act.
 But our investment choices are designed to help you find something that is right for you.

 If you don't feel comfortable making an investment choice yourself and don't have a financial adviser, you can find one here.
 Please be aware you will be charged for this service.